-Admixtures containing chloride will cause corrosion to occur, meaning they should not be used in concrete containing reinforcing.
+Admixtures containing chloride will cause corrosion to occur and should not be used in concrete containing reinforcing.

-2.2.10 Expansion/movement joints
+2.2.10 Expansion / movement joints

 Joints in concrete should be provided to prevent cracking caused by shrinkage; shrinkage will be less significant if the concrete is reinforced.
+Table 3 gives details of maximum areas of concrete permissible without expansion joints.

-A larger number of expansion joints should be provided to concrete where weak spots may occur.
-This could include a narrowing width of floor slab for example.
+An increased amount of expansion joints should be provided to concrete where weak spots may occur.
+This may include a narrowing width of floor slab for example.